 The organisations or people who have an interest or role in the project, programme, or portfolio, or are impacted by it.

 I often have trouble with non-English speaking students mistaking ‘Shareholder’ with ‘Stakeholder’.
-Identifying stakeholders is vital, and I believe that a key failure of the whole stakeholder management process stems from not identifying a full suite of people and organisations that are affected by, or interested in the project.
+Identifying stakeholders is vital.
+I believe that a key failure of the whole stakeholder management process stems from not identifying a full suite of people and organisations that are affected by, or interested in the project.

 What is Stakeholder Management?